oshears/adv-ml-2020-snn-project/pages/methods.md

 ---
 # Methods

-In this project, we work with BindsNet framework which uses pytorch as the backend library.
+In this project, we work with BindsNet framework which uses PyTorch as the backend library.
 As everyone knows, Pytorch is a deep learning framework widely used by researchers on deep learning because it provides facilities to work with GPU.
-In this work, we slight modify Diehl and Cook neural network which has been implemented in BindsNet and use Neuron models as what follows:
+In this work, we slight modify Diehl and Cook's neural network which has been implemented in BindsNet and use neuron models as what follows:

 1. Integrate and fire model
 2. Leaky Integrate and fire model